 What does a perfect child look like?
-Well-behaved, well-mannered, honest and thoughtful?
-Never dirty, unkind or angry?
+Well-behaved, truthful and thoughtful?
+Never dirty, unkind or grumpy?

-A perfect child is happy, rude, mischievous, helpful, stubborn, curious, rebellious, funny, lazy and adorable – because perfect children are trying out everything.
-And they’re learning and growing through their experiences.
+A perfect child is joyous, mischievous, rude, stubborn, curious, lazy, courteous, rebellious, reckless, funny, helpful and adorable, because perfect children are experimenting with whatever’s possible.

-So our job is to teach them to recognize what does and doesn’t work in life, and how to choose behavior based on that – which is what discipline is really about.
+It’s not our job to pound square pegs into round holes.
+We’re supposed to teach our children how to recognize for themselves what does and doesn’t work in their lives, and how to choose effective behavior that will work.

 Children won’t follow rules unless they understand why the rules exist and how they’ll benefit from following them.

 They want to guide their own lives.
 And if they’re not allowed to help make decisions, including what the house rules are, they may achieve control through breaking them, because it’s the only part of the rule they can own.